-For other resources: RESTAURANT.ORG/COVID19
+RESTAURANT.ORG/COVID19

-TO RESTAURANT OPERATORS GETTING READY TO REOPEN...
+TO RESTAURANT OPERATORS GETTING READY TO REOPEN IN GEORGIA...

-The purpose of guidance is just that, to offer you direction and provide a framework for best practices as you reopen.
+The purpose of guidance is just that, to offer you direction and provide a basic framework for best practices as you reopen.
+However, we have coupled the guidance with Governor Kemp's Executive Order Guidelines to provide you with the most comprehensive guidelines in Georgia.